gamblevore/speedie/Documentation/Perry.md

 Xcode has a giant bloated IDE.
 And a super-confusing Build and Scheme and Task window system thingy that I still don't fully understand after using it for over 15 years.

-Xcode STILL regularly breaks file-paths in such ways that takes very careful manual editing of
+Xcode STILL regularly breaks file-paths in such ways that takes very careful manual hacking of projects raw hidden data-files, to fix.

 Perry is sleek and simple in that regard.
 Creating a new project is a single-click process, opening an existing project is also.
 In fact Perry doesn't require you to manually add files, they are auto-discovered.